mysociety/alaveteli/docs/running/admin_manual.md

 ### Removing a message from the 'Holding Pen'

+The reason a message is in the holding pen is because the email can't be automatically associated with the request it is responding to.
+The email needs to be moved from the holding pen to the request it belongs with.

+First, log into the admin interface at `/admin`.
+You will see messages that are in the 'holding pen' under the title ‘Put misdelivered responses with the right request’.
+Click on the chevron to see the individual messages.

+If you click on a message in the holding pen, you may see a guess made by Alaveteli as to which request the message belongs to.
+Check this request.
+If it isn't the right one, or if Alaveteli hasn't made any guesses, you will need to look at the `To:` address of the raw email and the contents of the mail in order to figure out which request it belongs to.
+You can browse and search requests in the admin interface under the 'Requests' menu item.

+Once you have identified the request the message belongs to, you need to go back to the holding pen message page.
+Paste the request `id` or `url_title` into the box under 'Actions' in 'Incoming Message'.
+The request `id` can be found in the request URL in the admin interface - it is the part after `/show/`.
+In the admin request URL `/admin/request/show/118`, the request `id` is `118`.
+The `url_title` can be found in the request URL in the main interface - it is the part after `/request/`.
+In the URL `/request/documents_relating_to_meeting`, it is `documents_relating_to_meeting`.
+Then click on 'Redeliver to another request'.

+The message will now be associated with the correct request and will appear on the public request page.

 ### Editing and uploading public body email addresses

 ### Banning a user